 ● Parables reveal the abounding wisdom of the counsel of Christ!

-This e-mail based Bible Study consists of twenty lessons delivered over the course of four weeks (with two rest days each week).
-You will receive a welcome letter after subscribing and the first devotional will arrive in your inbox tomorrow morning.
+This e-mail-based Bible Study consists of thirty-five lessons delivered over the course of seven weeks (with two rest days each week).
+You will receive a welcome letter after subscribing, and the first devotional will arrive in your inbox tomorrow morning.